oapicf/pinterest-sdk/clients/objc/generated/docs/OAICatalogsApi.md

         completionHandler: (void (^)(OAIItemsIssuesList200Response* output, NSError* error)) handler;
 ```

-List item issues for a given processing result
+List item issues

 List item validation issues for a given feed processing result owned by the \"operation user_account\".
 Up to 20 random samples of affected items are returned for each error and warning code.
 Please note that for now query parameters 'item_numbers' and 'item_validation_issue' cannot be used simultaneously until it is implemented in some release in the future. - By default, the \"operation user_account\" is the token user_account.
 Optional: Business Access: Specify an <code>ad_account_id</code> (obtained via <a href='/docs/api/v5/#operation/ad_accounts/list'>List ad accounts</a>) to use the owner of that ad_account as the \"operation user_account\".
-In order to do this, the token user_account must have one of the following <a href=\"https://help.pinterest.com/en/business/article/share-and-manage-access-to-your-ad-accounts\">Business Access</a> roles on the ad_account: Owner, Admin, Catalogs Manager.  <a href='/docs/shopping/catalog/'>Learn more</a>
+In order to do this, the token user_account must have one of the following <a href=\"https://help.pinterest.com/en/business/article/share-and-manage-access-to-your-ad-accounts\">Business Access</a> roles on the ad_account: Owner, Admin, Catalogs Manager.
+Note: To get a list of all affected items instead of sampled issues, please refer to <a href='/docs/api/v5/#operation/reports/create'>Build catalogs report</a> and <a href='/docs/api/v5/#operation/reports/get'>Get catalogs report</a> endpoints.
+Moreover, they support multiple types of catalogs.  <a href='/docs/api-features/shopping-overview/'>Learn more</a>

 ### Example
 ```objc